mcpc-tech/dev-inspector-mcp/README.md

 ## What It Does

-**Click element → AI analyzes → Get fix**
+**Click element → Describe issue → AI analyzes → Get fix**

 1. Click any UI element to capture context (source, styles, DOM)
+2. Describe what's wrong or ask a question about the element
-2. AI diagnoses using Chrome DevTools integration
+3. AI diagnoses using Chrome DevTools integration
-3. Get intelligent solutions through natural conversation
+4. Get intelligent solutions through natural conversation

 **Examples:**
 - "Why is this button not clickable?" → AI checks `pointer-events`, z-index, overlays